jay-see-jay/aer-technical/README.md

 ### Setup

-First install dependencies and make sure the correct version of Node (v18.7.0) is being used.
-There is a .nvmrc file, if you use nvm simply run:
+First install dependencies and make set the Node version (v18.7.0).
+There is a .nvmrc file, so if you use nvm simply run:

 ```shell
 nvm use